-Our Chief Executive Officer makes recommendations to the Compensation Committee regarding the salary, annual cash incentive award, and equity awards for the executive officers other than himself, including the NEOs.
-At the Compensation Committee's request, our Chief Executive Officer reviews with the Compensation Committee the individual performance of each of the other executive officers, including each of our NEOs.
+Our Chief Executive Officer makes recommendations to the Compensation Committee regarding the salary, annual cash incentive award, and equity awards for the executive officers other than himself, including the other NEOs.
+At the Compensation Committee's request, our Chief Executive Officer reviews with the Compensation Committee the individual performance of each of the other executive officers, including each of our other NEOs.
 The Compensation Committee gives considerable weight to our Chief Executive Officer's evaluations and determines whether the recommended changes in each executive officer's compensation, if any, are appropriate.

 The Compensation Committee receives support from our Human Resources Department in designing our executive compensation program and analyzing competitive market practices.
-In addition, our Chief Executive Officer participates in Compensation Committee meetings, providing input from our executive team on organizational structure, executive development, and financial analysis.
+In addition, our Chief Executive Officer participates in Compensation Committee meetings (other than when his own compensation is being discussed), providing input from our executive team on organizational structure, executive development, and financial analysis.